 - The use of sand-less grout has also been integral in preventing a tile mural being scratched during installation.

 - This done mainly for aesthetic and protect from weathering effect.
-It provide strength to wall.
+It provided strength to wall.

-- It transform a plane, uninspiring wall into a stunning feature wall, providing the simple yet defined geometry of a traditional stacked wall.
+- It transforms a plane, uninspiring wall into a stunning feature wall, providing the simple yet defined geometry of a traditional stacked wall.